-Any incident that involves alleged Maltreatment or Prohibited Behaviour (as defined in the UCCMS) and involving an Abuse Free Sport Participant must be reported to the OSIC [Link] and will be addressed pursuant to the OSIC's policies and procedures.
+Any incident that involves alleged Maltreatment or Prohibited Behaviour (as defined in the UCCMS) and involving a CSSP Participant must be reported to CCES and will be addressed pursuant to the CSSP policies and procedures.

-The OSIC shall determine the admissibility of such complaints in accordance with the relevant and applicable OSIC Guidelines regarding the initial review and preliminary assessment as well as the terms of the Abuse-Free Sport Participant Consent Form.
+The CCES shall assume jurisdiction over all Reports of Prohibited Behaviour covered by the UCCMS and CSSP, determine the admissibility of such complaints in accordance with the relevant and applicable CSSP policies and procedures regarding the initial review and preliminary assessment.

-Where the Respondent has not been designated by the NSO as an Abuse Free Sport Participant, the matter may only proceed pursuant to the OSIC's policies and procedures with the express consent of the NSO and the parties involved.
-Otherwise, the complaint will be redirected to the NSO's ITP.
+Where the Respondent has not been designated by the NSO as a CSSP Participant, the complaint will be redirected to the NSO's ITP.

-If the ITP receives a complaint that they consider would otherwise fall within the jurisdiction of OSIC, they shall refer the matter to the OSIC and notify the Complainant(s) of such action.
+If the ITP receives a complaint that they consider would otherwise fall within the jurisdiction of CCES, they shall refer the matter to the CCES and notify the Complainant(s) of such action.